Project management, PM, is an essential part of every project across industries. It’s needed more today than ever before.

 It’s not good enough for a PM manager to slack on project management.
 There is so much more to this industry that is vital to the success of a business.
 Obviously, there is a lot of opportunities for growth.

-This section of project management statistics will discuss how companies prioritize PM and its resources.
+This section of PM statistics will discuss how companies prioritize PM and its resources.

 4. The Percentage of Companies that Make Project Management a Priority Is only 46%.